antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 ## Step 3: Exploring histone modification patterns

 1. Within R2 the regions of histone modification are calculated with the RSEG algorithm.
 The relative contributions of acetylation and methylation can be used to determine whether a region can be considered to be actively transcribed or as having enhancer functionality.
 This assignment can be further corroborated by including actual Transcription Factor binding data.
-To perform such analyses go back to the ChIP-seq choice menu. ~~Again choose the *ChIPseq TSS Peak/Coverage Plotter*~~.
-Click  "RSEG plot", change genome build to hg19 and click "next".
+To perform such analyses go back to the ChIP-seq choice menu.
+Again choose the *ChIPseq TSS Peak/Coverage Plotter*.

+*Here use the grid to filter for the experiment used in this example: Sy5Y and rose_se-> Use this experiment* *10000-1000-100o in Settings*
+*Copy paste list of genes from online tut version, dont click get gene locations* *list order by row_signal*
+*draw gene bodies -> selected genes onlu*
+*In genebodies copy/pasteALK;3BAA3B
+BRD4;AA0000

-2. Choose *ROSE_se_pub_rseg_m2_s0_t0_v1* as algorithm in the Adjustable Settings dialog.
+2. ~~ROSE_se_pub_rseg_m2_s0_t0_v1* as algorithm in the Adjustable Settings dialog.
 This denotes that the RSEG peaks will be additionally scored by ROSE.
-Click "next".
+Click "next"

-3. In the next screen we choose a dataset, for this example take the SY5Y cellline that was profiled by Oldridge e.a. for acetylation.
+In the next screen we choose a dataset, for this example take the SY5Y cellline that was profiled by Oldridge e.a. for acetylation.
 Indicate the region to show on either side of the TSS; a commonly used value is 50 KB up and downstream; so 100.000.
 Also indicate how many bases are to be collected within a bin.
 Do note that images are getting very large with small bin-sizes in combination with large regions; 1000 is a proper value in this case.
 Paste the same set of genes as used above in the genesymbols box.
 Additionally we're going to color the genebodies of genes of interest; in our case ALK.
-Set the gene order to *by_row_signal* ; this will make sure the gene with most enhancers in this region will top the list.
+Set the gene order to *by_row_signal* ; this will make sure the gene with most enhancers in this region will top the list.~~

 ---------
   ![](_static/images/R2d2_logo.png)**Did you know that you can provide arbitrary locations on the genome?**